realJohnDoe/kenpo-notes/content/techniques_f/Grasp of Death 🔒💀.md

 Right Arm Headlock ([[6-locks-and-chokes|Web of Knowledge: Locks & Chokes]], [[6]])
 ## Steps

-1. Grip
+1. - Step forward with right foot into right [[Forward Bow ⬆️🧍‍♂️]]
+    - Squeeze opponent's right thigh
+2. - Step with left foot in front of their right foot
-2. Lock arm
+    - Lock their right arm over our knees
-3. Punch
+3. Punch to their face